nabindev3/Resilient-Hydrogen-Supply-Chain-Network-Design/README.md

-# hsc-hybrid-demo
+# Hsc-hybrid-demo

 A five-node hydrogen-supply-chain siting problem where a **trained neural surrogate is embedded directly inside an exact Gurobi MILP**.
-It's the runnable prototype from Appendix A of *A Gurobi-Accelerated Hybrid AI–OR Framework for Resilient Hydrogen Supply Chain Network Design* — the smallest version that proves the seam holds.
+It's the runnable prototype from Appendix A of *A Gurobi-Accelerated Hybrid AI–OR Framework for Resilient Hydrogen Supply Chain Network Design*, the smallest version that proves the seam holds.

 ## The idea